CamiKaze/Contacts/README.md

-# Web API in MVC using .Net 4.7.2 and SQL Server Managemenr Studio v18.2
+# A phone book application where CRUD operations can be performed.
-A phone book application where CRUD operations can be performed.
+Web API in MVC using .Net 4.7.2 and SQL Server Management Studio v18.2

 ## Getting started
 ## Installation